tableau-mkt/pantheon-mysql-proxy/README.md

 - __`PROXY_DB_PW`__
   - The password you will give to your end-users to authenticate with the MySQL proxy.
+- __`PROXY_DB_PORT`__
+  - The port you will give to your end-users to connect with the MySQL proxy.
+    Available so you can pack multiple instances of this image on a single host.
 - __`PANTHEON_SITE`__
   - The slug of the site whose database you wish to proxy.
 - __`PANTHEON_ENV`__